AhmedMohamedAbdelaty/Sanfoundry-To-PDF/README.md

 Follow these steps to install the extension:

-1. Clone the repository to your local machine using `git clone <repository-url>` or download the repository as a ZIP file and extract it.
+1. Clone the repository to your local machine using `git clone https://github.com/AhmedMohamedAbdelaty/Sanfoundry-To-PDF` or download the repository as a ZIP file and extract it.
 2. Open Google Chrome or a Chromium-based browser and navigate to `chrome://extensions/`.
 3. Enable Developer Mode by clicking the toggle switch at the top right.
 4. Click the "Load unpacked" button and select the directory where you cloned the repository.